-Here is an example of a General Fitness Interval on the Arc Trainer.
-If you are thinking of starting a training program, but are unsure of where to begin this is for you.
+If you are thinking of starting a training program, but are unsure of where to begin, this Arc Trainer workout is for you.

 General Fitness Interval 3:1

-Set up the Arc with the identified settings (usually around 5-6 incline and 20-25 resistance) and begin at a pace of 100-120 strides per minute for 3 minutes.
-This first interval is followed by a 1-minute rest interval where you will keep the incline and resistance settings the same, but decrease the strides per minute to a walking pace of less than 25 strides per minute.
+- Set up the Arc Trainer with the identified settings (usually around 5-6 incline and 20-25 resistance) and begin at a pace of 100-120 strides per minute for 3 minutes.

-After the 1-minute rest period, start your next 3-minute interval and try to increase the resistance by 5.
-This is followed by another rest period of 1 minute and the pattern will repeat.
 The goal is to be able to keep the strides per minute around 120 and increase the load (resistance) as high as possible.
-We have some recreational runners who will increase the load to 50-60 and we have some stay at home moms that will hover around 30-35 resistance.
+We have some recreational runners who will increase the load to 50-60 and we have some stay-at-home-moms that will hover around 30-35 resistance.
 Everyone is different, and we are all starting at different fitness levels, so challenge yourself in each set to go one notch higher on the resistance.

 31-year-old female who just joined a running club and is looking to increase her fitness level through cross training, but has had mild knee pain in the past when she has tried to strength train.